awwaiid/thelackthereof/POE,_Coro,_AnyEvent,_and_Reflex.md

 == Introduction ==
 I hope to give you a very high-level introduction to these four technologies, and a few examples to illustrate their philosophies and usage.

 One of the very simple examples I use is called 'sleep sort'.
 This is a fun little algorithm first introduced by the unique minds of 4chan.
 The game is to write a simple command line program that takes a list of numbers as arguments, and then print them out in sorted order.
 The fun bit is how this is done -- for each number argument X they fork and then sleep for X seconds before printing out X. One way to put it is that this is a sort that utilizes time instead of space.
-Quite bizarre and amusing.
+Quite bizzare and amusing.

 The examples I use are a bit different because they don't actually fork or use other processes.
-Instead they work with whatever their concurrency model is to watch for a timeout within the single running process.
+Instead they work with whatevery their concurrency model is to watch for a timeout within the single running process.
 You'd do similar things with each tool to instead wait for a filehandle to be readable or some data to be ready on a socket.

 I'll now go through the technologies, following the order in which they appeared on CPAN.